hsreekumar/Data_capstone/Readme.md

 App link: https://stock-news.streamlit.app/

-Utility to grab news headlines to test the model : https://news-grabber.streamlit.app/
+Utility to grab news headlines to provide input to the model : https://news-grabber.streamlit.app/

 *How to use the app:*